brunostega/Aging/README.md

-# Aging
+# AgIng

 A 1D Ising-like Monte Carlo simulation of protein aggregation, running live in the browser.

-Each site on a linear chain represents a protein monomer that can exist in one of three states: **Monomer**, **Disordered Oligomer**, or **Fibril**.
+Each site on a linear chain represents a protein that can exist in one of three states: **Monomer**, **Disordered Oligomer**, or **Fibril**.
 The system evolves via the Metropolis algorithm, and you can watch nucleation, aggregation, and phase-like transitions unfold in real time.

 ## Live Demo